keeeto/keeeto.github.io/about.md

 	<img align="right" hspace="20" src="{{ 'https://github.com/keeeto/BandAlignmentBootcamp/raw/master/hybrid_bands.jpeg' | prepend: site.baseurl }}" alt="" width="200">

-	<a href="https://github.com/WMD-group/MacroDensity">MacroDensity</a> s a set of tools for analysing and maipulating electron densities obtained from qunatum mechanical calculations of materials.
+	<a href="https://github.com/WMD-group/MacroDensity">MacroDensity</a> s a set of tools for analysing and manipulating electron densities obtained from quantum mechanical calculations of materials.
 This is useful for finding electron binding energies, aligning bands, calculating defect levels and many other properties.
 I explain how to use MacroDensity in a <a href="https://github.com/WMD-group/MacroDensity/tree/master/tutorials"> series of tutorials</a>, available as iPython notebooks.
 	</div>